rsharma1817/webtool/GSoC2020/weekly_reports/FirstEvaluationReport_idea2.md

 ## Tools and Technologies Used

 The following tools and technologies were utilized to create the video preprocessing tool (Charon):
-*React-Native- The video preprocessing tool (Charon) has been created using React Native where the user interacts with the client
+**React-Native**- The video preprocessing tool (Charon) has been created using React Native where the user interacts with the client
-*Axios- Requests are sent or received by the client through axios to or from PHP server files.
+**Axios**- Requests are sent or received by the client through axios to or from PHP server files.
-*Xampp (Apache Server and MySQL database)- The PHP server files are run on the Apache server of Xampp, that provides cross-platform support.
+**Xampp (Apache Server and MySQL database)**- The PHP server files are run on the Apache server of Xampp, that provides cross-platform support.
 Updates to  the webtool MySQL database was done using Phpmyadmin.
-*To handle audio and video manipulation, the PHP-FFMPeg and getID3 libraries have been used.
+**PHP-FFMPeg**- To convert video to audio and change video file formats, the PHP-FFMPeg library was used.
+**getID3**- This library was used to obtain video file metadata for manipulation.
-*To extract subtitles from the video, a PHP wrapper for the Google Tesseract engine provided by thiagoalessio/Tesseract-OCR was utilized.
+**Google-Tesseract**- To extract subtitles from the video, a PHP wrapper for the Google Tesseract engine provided by thiagoalessio/Tesseract-OCR was utilized.
-*For generating audio transcripts from the video files, I used the IBM Watson Speech-to-Text API that was invoked using the Guzzle Http package library.
+**IBM Watson Speech-to-Text API**- For generating audio transcripts from the video files, I used the IBM Watson Speech-to-Text API that was invoked using the Guzzle Http package library.

 ## Process Flow Diagram